2016–17 Oklahoma Sooners women's basketball team

 The 2016–17 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2016–17 NCAA Division I women's basketball season.
 The Sooners were led by Sherri Coale in her twenty-first season.
 The team played its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
 They finished the season 23–10, 13–5 in Big 12 play to finish in third place.
 They lost in the quarterfinals of the Big 12 women's tournament, to West Virginia.
-They received at-large bid of the NCAA women's tournament, where they defeated Gonzaga in the first round before losing to Washington in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Gonzaga in the first round before losing to Washington in the second round.